jtrive84/TPOFTO/content/articles/Statistical_Modeling/b_mat_fact_lin_reg.md

 \beta = (X^{T}X)^{-1}X^{T}y.
 $$

-Why isn’t this expression implemented in linear model solvers directly?
+Why isn't this expression implemented in linear model solvers directly?

 The condition number of a matrix is the ratio of maximum-to-minimum singular values (which, for a normal matrix, is the ratio of the maximum-to-minimum absolute value of eigenvalues).
 Essentially, the condition number tells you how much solving a linear system will magnify any noise in your data.
 It can be thought of as a measure of amplification.
-The smaller the condition number, the better (the “best” value being 1).
+The smaller the condition number, the better (the best value being 1).

 ```python
 """